+I am enthusiastic in instrumental development for both optical and radio astronomy.
 I believe that some technologies in optical astronomy can be made useful in radio astronomy and vice versa.

 I am also interested in astrophysical and cosmological observation and experiments, expecially in transient events.